jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 before committing changes.
 This can make detecting changes difficult as changes in output will be detected when nothing has actually changed content wise.
 The tracked notebooks also can become large if output is tracked.
-Even with clearing the output reading through changes can be difficult due to the format of the notebook, Notebooks are plain-text files and the file format is represented as [JSON](https://www.json.org/).
+Even with clearing the output, reading through changes can be difficult due to the format of the notebook (notebooks are plain-text files and the file format is represented as [JSON](https://www.json.org/)).
 This can be an issue if you are storing notebooks in a version control system, like git, and you wish to see differences between versions.
 For more information, see:
 [https://github.com/jupyter/nbdime](https://github.com/jupyter/nbdime)